isaac-powerpack/isaac-powerpack/README.md

     <img src="https://raw.githubusercontent.com/bemunin/isaac-powerpack/main/docs/public/logo.svg" width="400"/>
 </p>

-✨ Isaac Powerpack’s goal is to build a Foxglove extension that simplifies NVIDIA Isaac ROS development with Foxglove Studio and NVIDIA Jetson boards.
+✨ Isaac Powerpack’s goal is to build a Foxglove extension that simplifies NVIDIA Isaac ROS development on NVIDIA Jetson boards using Foxglove Studio.

 🚧 This project is in early development.
 Many features are still in progress and subject to breaking changes.